 Bev Bos was a longtime director and teacher at Roseville Community Preschool, an autoharp serenader, an author and captivating speaker, and a champion of play-based learning for preschool-aged children.
 She was a great inspiration to my son’s wonderful preschool, El Cerrito Preschool Co-op, and to me, as both a writer and a mom.

 Bev knew young kids.
-She knew what motivated them and what was important for them.
-She helped me see how crucial that time of life is for kids to experience their own power—their ability to impact the world physically and socially.
+She knew what motivated them and what is important for them.
+She helped me see how crucial it is for very young kids to experience their own power—their ability to impact the world physically and socially.
 So often when I would hear her thoughts, even if they were a bit novel, they rang with truth.
-For example, she believed that taking turns was not developmentally appropriate at preschool age.
+For example, she believed that taking turns is not developmentally appropriate at preschool age.
 From her influence, at El Cerrito Preschool Co-op we tried to have plenty of everything, but when there were limited resources, like a special swing, we’d have the kids sign up to take turns that weren’t time based.
 A turn lasted until the child was done.

 I want to share my poem, Thank You, Bev Bos, in gratitude for Bev Bos’s contributions and in honor of National Poetry Month, for a number of reasons.
 First, because Bev’s talks and writing (including a favorite of mine, Tumbling Over the Edge: A Rant for Children’s Play by Bev Bos and Jenny Chapman) have helped me understand my audience when I write for young children.
 I particularly think of Bev, when I think of the very simple, but power-filled sentence on the page with bubbles in my book, My Amazing Day: “I popped it!”
 Second, when I was feeling jarred by the shock of Bev’s death, I found that writing a poem helped me calm and ground, as writing poetry so often does.
 And most of all, the joy and freedom of the play depicted in the poem and inspired by Bev Bos, reminds of the feeling I have when writing poetry is at its best.
 Maybe I have some play-based education during my own youth to help thank for that.